 - 3 6 ounce cans Salmon, drained

-- 3/4 Cup almond flour (click here to see my favorite brand)
+- 3/4 Cup almond flour (click here to see my favorite on Amazon)

 - 1 Tablespoon Old bay seasoning

 - 2 Tablespoons Chopped fresh chives